 Emily Pacenti // Editor-in-Chief, President

-Emily Pacenti is a second year student at FSU pursuing a dual degree with majors in Political Science and Womens, Gender, and Sexuality Studies and minors in Communications and Sociology.
+Emily Pacenti is a second year student at FSU pursuing a dual degree with majors in Political Science and Womens, Gender, and Sexuality Studies and minors in Child Development and Sociology.
 Emily was first published in the Canon Future Authors program, which printed 5 of her short stories over the span of her years in the program that trained her in creative writing and editing.
-Emily has also been featured in The Palm Beach Post, as both a subject and as an editorial writer.
-Emily is currently a sports and entertainment intern for United Press International and enjoys writing about current issues from the perspective of gender.
+Emily has also been featured in The Palm Beach Post, as both a subject and as an editorial writer in addition to spending time as a sports and entertainment intern for United Press International.
+Emily enjoys writing about current issues from the perspective of gender and covering local politics.

 Victoria Dominguez is a second-year student majoring in Public Relations and Editing, Writing, & Media.
 She has a passion for political journalism, the relationship between news media and the public, and music.
 When she’s not writing or in class, she’s reporting news at WVFS, baking, or trying to find a hidden gem at thrift store.

 Aoife is a first year student at FSU pursuing a degree in psychology with a minor in literature.
 She has a passion for education and seeks to understand the role psychology plays in our society through research and journalism.
 In her free time, you can find Aoife drawing, painting, or reading a good book.

 Kendall Cooper is our resident master of “Bops and Flops,” our monthly music review of new releases, among other editorial pieces.
 She also assists in helping other writers plan and edit their pieces prior to publication.
 In her free time, you can find Kendall catching up on all the latest hits.